getreu/tp-note/README.md

 ## Cross compilation

 Tp-Note supports cross-compilation for multiple architectures.
-This section explains how to build binaries that work on Debian/Ubuntu systems, including Raspberry Pi devices.

-### Building for Debian/Ubuntu (Recommended)
+There are two independent ways to do this: with the standard Rust toolchain (`rustup` + `cargo`), or with Nix, if you already work in a Nix/NixOS environment.
+Pick one — they are not meant to be mixed.

+### Standard cross compilation (rustup + cargo)

 The project includes pre-configured cross-compilation settings in `.cargo/config.toml`.
+This is the recommended path if you are not using Nix.

+**Building for Debian/Ubuntu, including Raspberry Pi (Recommended)**

-To build Debian/Ubuntu-compatible binaries, you only need to install the cross-compiler toolchains:
+Install the cross-compiler toolchains:

-**Prerequisites:**

 ```sh
 sudo apt update
 sudo apt install crossbuild-essential-armhf crossbuild-essential-arm64
 ```

-**Build for Raspberry Pi 32-bit (ARMv7):**
+Build for Raspberry Pi 32-bit (ARMv7):

 ```sh
 rustup target add armv7-unknown-linux-gnueabihf